Hosmer and Ross help Padres cool off Pirates, 3-2 | Taiwan News

 TRAINER'S ROOM

-Pirates: The team did not give a timetable for Marte's return, but manager Clint Hurdle said it is not expected to be a prolonged absence. .
-C Francisco Cervelli (jammed finger) sat out after being injured during Thursday night's win over San Diego. .
+Pirates: The team did not give a timetable for Marte's return, but Hurdle said it is not expected to be a prolonged absence. .
+C Francisco Cervelli (jammed finger) sat out after being injured during Thursday night's win over San Diego but should return Saturday. .
 RHP Joe Musgrove (strained right shoulder) made what was expected to be his last rehab start for Indianapolis and was tagged for six runs and 10 hits in five innings. .
 2B Josh Harrison (broken left hand) will be evaluated by the team's medical staff Saturday after going 2 for 13 in three games with Double-A Altoona on a rehab assignment.

 LYLES MOVED UP